twentyciasia/100-days-of-code/log-mrfeeder.md

 ### D15
 Today I tried to split file funtion to multip file to easy control .
 Planning to do more tomorrow: I will try continuos

+### D16
+Today I did the job of yesterday.
+It is split file funtion to multip file to easy control .
+Planning to do more tomorrow: I will research and work with save or drag drop function.